Terry Holliday, Ph.D., was selected as Kentucky’s fifth commissioner of education in July 2009.

-Holliday currently serves as the president of the board of the Council of Chief State School Officers (CCSSO).
-CCSSO is a nonpartisan, nationwide, nonprofit organization of public officials who head departments of elementary and secondary education in the states, the District of Columbia, the Department of Defense Education Activity and five U.S. extra-state jurisdictions.
+Holliday currently serves as the president of the board of the Council of Chief State School Officers (CCSSO), a nonpartisan, nationwide, nonprofit organization of public officials who head departments of elementary and secondary education in the states, the District of Columbia, the Department of Defense Education Activity and five U.S. extra-state jurisdictions.
 He was named to the group's board of directors in December 2010 and has also served as the board's president-elect.

 In September 2011, Holliday was appointed to serve a four-year term on the National Assessment Governing Board.
 The board sets policy for the National Assessment of Educational Progress (NAEP), known as the Nation’s Report Card.